da-n/blanq/README.md

 # blanq

 WordPress theme that uses Twitter Bootstrap.
 Intended for custom theme development.
 [Bootswatch](https://github.com/thomaspark/bootswatch) compatible.

 ## Status

 Alpha, do not use in production.

-## Usage

-It is recommened to disable "Show Toolbar when viewing site" under `Your Profile`.

 #### Makefile